martbetz/martbetz.github.io/linux-trouble-shooting.md

 ### pacman/pamac ###

 **Issue:**

-- A package from the AUR failed because pgp signature(s) could not be varified.
+- a  package from the AUR failed because pgp signature(s) could not be varified

 **Solution:**

 - `gpg --recv-keys` [SIG]

-   Replace [SIG] with the signature to be added.
+   replace [SIG] with the signature to be added

 **Comments:**